 Hiring a professional furniture repair company to install hook brackets on-site can be a little expensive, but worth it in most cases if you cannot perform the repair.
 Fortunately, the repair is really a Do-It-Yourself project.
-It only requires a set of offset hook brackets, 3/4″ wood screws, and a Phillips screwdriver, and in some cases a chisel to remove a tiny bit of wood.
+It only requires a set of offset hook brackets, 3/4″ wood screws, a Phillips screwdriver, and in some cases a chisel to remove a tiny bit of wood.

 ***IMPORTANT*** MAKE SURE YOU ARE USING “OFFSET” BRACKETS.
 The offset will place your hooks right in the center of the end of the rail where the original bracket was located.
 Offset brackets are only available at Square 23, while other flat ones are commonly found online.
 If a flat plate is used, it will cause each rail to sit 3/8″ wider to the outside than originally designed.
 While it will still allow the bed to be used again, this could cause a setup issue with your slats, as wells as the gap between your box spring and rails will be wider.
 Not just a potential cosmetic issue, but a structural one as well.
 It’s important for the bed slats to rest fully on the rail support cleat.
 If the bed slats become a little too short due to moving the rails out 3/4″, your foundation and mattress could fall through to the floor.

 SIMPLE ASSEMBLY AND REPAIR EXPLAINED

 When looking at a rail, lay it down “left to right” with the inside facing up.
 The brackets have a “Left” and a “Right” side in order to allow the hooks on either end to face down and grip the metal pins inside the slot on the headboard and footboard of the bed.
 They are not interchangeable from end to end.